AndreHaueisen/flushbar/README.md

 ### A basic Flushbar

-The most basic Flushbar uses title and a message.
-Failing to provide one of them before you call `show()` will result in a runtime error.
+The most basic Flushbar uses only a message.
+Failing to provide it before you call `show()` will result in a runtime error.
-`Duration`, if not provided, will create an infinite Flushbar, only dismissible by code, backbutton click or a drag (case `isDismissible` is set to `true`).
+`Duration`, if not provided, will create an infinite Flushbar, only dismissible by code, backbutton click, or a drag (case `isDismissible` is set to `true`).

 ```dart
 class YourAwesomeApp extends StatelessWidget {